ericmjl/scikit-learn-tutorial/README.md

 Additionally, we will make use of this Github repository.
 Be sure to have the link handy.
 Having `git` is helpful, but optional.

+## Todo List

+- [ ] Make a test script to verify that the environment is setup correctly.

 [1]: https://www.eventbrite.com/e/machine-learning-in-python-with-scikit-learn-tickets-20848443255
 [2]: https://www.continuum.io/downloads
 [3]: mailto:ericmajinglong@gmail.com